epccs/Gravimetric/Applications/SelfTest/README.md

 # use bootload port
 picocom -b 38400 /dev/ttyUSB0
 ...
-Gravimetric Self Test date: Sep 11 2019 avr-gcc --version: 5.4.0
+Gravimetric Self Test date: Oct  5 2019 avr-gcc --version: 5.4.0
-I2C provided address 0x31 from RPUadpt serial bus manager adc reading for PWR_V: 359 int
+I2C provided address 0x31 from RPUadpt serial bus manager adc reading for PWR_V: 358 int
-PWR at: 12.740 V
+PWR at: 12.705 V
 ADC0 at ICP3&4 TERM /W all CS off: 0.000 V
 ADC1 at ICP1 TERM /w all CS off: 0.000 V
 ADC2 at ICP3&4 TERM /W all CS off: 0.000 V
 ADC3 at ICP3&4 TERM /W all CS off: 0.000 V
 ICP1 input should be HIGH with 0mA loop current: 1 CS_ICP1 on ICP1 TERM: 0.018 A
 ICP1 /w 17mA on termination reads: 0
 CS4 on ICP1 TERM: 0.022 A
 CS_FAST on ICP1 TERM: 0.022 A
 ICP3 input should be HIGH with 0mA loop current: 1 ICP3 one-shot delay: 0 mSec
 ICP3 one-shot time: 1 mSec
 CS_ICP3 on ICP3AND4 TERM: 0.018 A
 ICP3 /w 8mA on termination reads: 0
-   ADC0 reading used to calculate ref_intern_1v1_uV: 859 int
+   ADC0 reading used to calculate ref_intern_1v1_uV: 867 int
-   calculated ref_intern_1v1_uV: 1090941 uV
+   calculated ref_intern_1v1_uV: 1092312 uV
 REF_EXTERN_AVCC old value found in eeprom: 4958300 uV REF_INTERN_1V1 old value found in eeprom: 1085884 uV REF_EXTERN_AVCC from eeprom is same
 ICP4 input should be HIGH with 0mA loop current: 1 CS_DIVERSION on ICP1 TERM: 0.022 A
 CS_ICP4 on ICP4_TERM: 0.018 A
 ICP4 /w 17mA on termination reads: 0
 ICP4 one-shot delay: 0 mSec
-ICP4 one-shot time: 19 mSec
+ICP4 one-shot time: 1 mSec
 PWR_I at no load use INTERNAL_1V1: 0.009 A
-PWR_I at no load use INTERNAL_1V1: 0.008 A
+PWR_I at no load use INTERNAL_1V1: 0.010 A
 CS0 on ICP3_TERM: 0.022 A
 CS1 on ICP3_TERM: 0.022 A
 CS2 on ICP3_TERM: 0.022 A